-Parquet flooring is composed of small blocks of wood that form a pattern, sometimes with inlays of contrasting wood or other materials.
-Usually these patterns are geometric in shape and the most popular of them are created using regular four-sided blocks.
-The best known are chevron and single or double herringbone, but the classic Versailles pattern is also becoming popular.
-And the same blocks used to create a herringbone pattern can also be used to create more unusual patterns like basket weave, Flanders weave, or brick patterns in either stack bond or stretcher bond, all of which are simply stunning.
+Parquet flooring is wooden flooring composed of small blocks that form a repetitive pattern.
+Sometimes these patterns are embellished with inlays of contrasting wood, or other materials, and usually they are geometric in shape.
+The most popular designs are created using regular four-sided blocks and the best known are chevron and single or double herringbone, however, the classic Versailles pattern is also becoming popular.
+And the same blocks used to create a herringbone pattern can also be used to create the more unusual patterns like basket weave, Flanders weave, or brick patterns in either stack bond or stretcher bond, all of which are stunning.

 Parquet is wood flooring with an interesting history

-Parquet patterns originated in Europe and across the Atlantic there is now a huge resurgence in interest.
-The earliest well-known examples date back to seventeenth century France where Louis XIV chose individual blocks of wood to replace the marble flooring in the renovated Palace de Versailles, a practical as well as stylistic decision since the joists beneath the marble were rotting away due to constant washing.
-Another early example, considered a work of art in its own right, in the Galerie d'Hercule at the Hotel Lambert in Paris was unfortunately damaged by fire in 2013.
+Parquet designs originated in Europe, and across the Atlantic there is now a huge resurgence in interest.
+The earliest well-known examples date back to seventeenth century France, where Louis XIV chose individual blocks of wood to replace the marble flooring in the renovated Palace de Versailles.
+This was a practical as well as stylistic decision, since the joists beneath the marble had been rotting away due to the constant washing.
+Another early example, considered a work of art in its own right, in the Galerie d'Hercule at the Hotel Lambert in Paris was, unfortunately, damaged by fire in 2013.

-In the United States parquet last peaked in popularity in the 1960s, but it is definitely enjoying a renaissance over here too.
-Until recently the individual blocks used to create these dramatic floors were only available in solid wood.
-Installation was a time consuming process, even for experienced floor fitters, since the blocks had to be sanded down and finished with numerous coats of oil once in place on site.
-But at Havwoods it has been our mission to introduce the 21st Century technological advances found in wooden planks into the options available to create intricately patterned wooden floors.
+In the United States parquet last peaked in popularity in the 1960s, but it is now enjoying a renaissance over here too.
+Until recently the individual blocks used to create these dramatic floors were only available in solid wood, and installation was a time consuming process, even for experienced floor fitters.
+This was because the blocks had to be sanded down and finished with numerous coats of oil once in place on site.
+But at Havwoods it has been our mission to introduce the 21st Century technological advances found in wooden planks into the options that allow you to create intricately patterned wooden floors.

 Parquet flooring options from Havwoods